 In order to survive a multi-day backpacking adventure doesn’t require you to be the fittest person on the trail or the most experienced one.
 You just need to have endurance, willpower, a sense of adventure and to know the backpacking essentials.

 If this is your first time carrying gear and backpacking, you just need a little preparation to start your journey and adhere to a few rules.
-Follow these guidelines and have a great first backpacking experience.
+Follow these backpacking tips and beginner guidelines and have a great first backpacking experience.

 Find a Skilled Partner